wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/SITI NUR INSYIRAH BINTI HISHAMUDIN/README.md

 ## 🧐What are the focuses of this test?

 This test focuses on stress testing that will verify the stability of the website under extreme load conditions which determine what and when is the limitation of the website.
-Besides that, by doing stress tests we are able to identify the failure or breaking point of a library management system that is built with several languages like PHP, HTML, and CSS.
+Besides that, by doing stress tests we are able to identify the failure or breaking point of a library book management that is built with several languages like PHP, HTML, and CSS.

 In addition, in this test it will measure several important metric measurements such as response time, throughput, resource utilization performance, and error detection when running the test on the website within specified time.

-The objective of this stress test is to evaluate the performance of a library management system website under a high number of users in some period of time or in other word when website is experiencing high-traffic (load), identify bottlenecks of the website, and suggest the best way to optimize the situation according to industry environment.
+The objective of this stress test is to evaluate the performance of the website under a high number of users in some period of time or in other word when website is experiencing high-traffic (load), identify bottlenecks of the website, and suggest the best way to optimize the situation according to industry environment.
 <br>

 ## ⚙️Tool Selection